-“The best way to predict the future is to create it” — this idea was a core inspiration of “Create IT” conference, dedicated to the theme of creative industries and modern technologies.
-The conference was held on May 19th at eventspace.
+“The best way to predict the future is to create it” — this idea was a core inspiration of “Create IT” conference, dedicated to creative industries and modern technologies.
+The conference was held on May 19th in eventspace.

-Having taken part in it, we brought inspiration and new ideas to the team.
-Our short review is devoted to theses of the conference.
+Having taken part therein, we brought inspiration and new ideas to the team.
+Our short review is devoted to the theses of the conference..

 The conference was opened by Tim Williams, the leader of the EU-Eastern Partnership Program "Culture and Creativity".
-He talked about the rapid growth of the number of microprocessors and the growth of technological sphere.
-Tim also shared his philosophical predictions about the development of culture and technology by 2050.
-As he said, the world departs from a system when one person is competent in one sphere.
+He spoke about rapid growth of the number of microprocessors and advancement of technology.
+Tim also shared his philosophical predictions about development of culture and technology by 2050.
+According to his views, the world departs from a system when an individual is competent in one sphere.
 We are moving towards a world in which everyone will be a multi-disciplinary professional.
 Thus, the sphere of creative industries is the sphere of the future.

-Andrew Erskine, an expert at Tom Fleming Creative Consultancy, started his talk with the definition of the "creative industry" - a term, which is connected with advertising, architecture, art, film, music, television and other sectors.
-The creative economy is based on how people use their creative thinking and imagination, so creative industries are the main driver of innovation.
+Andrew Erskine, an expert at Tom Fleming Creative Consultancy, started his speech with the definition of the "creative industry" - a term, which is connected with advertising, architecture, art, film, music, television and other sectors.
+Creative economy is based on how people use their creative thinking and imagination, so creative industries are the main driver of innovation.

 What moves creative industries today?

-Culture and creativity — in cities (not in countries)!
+Culture and creativity — in scope of cities (not countries)!